-Both Indiana and Kentucky have what is known as wrongful death laws.
+Both Kentucky and Indiana have what is known as wrongful death laws.
 Only lawyers use the term wrongful death.
 If you have lost a friend or family member in a car wreck or a motorcycle crash, this is what I am talking about and you should contact an experienced Louisville wrongful death lawyer at Desmond Law today.

 First, I personally have lost both a family member and a good friend before it was their time.
 So I am sorry for your loss and I understand that this is something you learn to live with, not get over.
 In my 20+ years of experience practicing as a Louisville wrongful death lawyer, I can understand the pain and suffering people go through when a loved one loses their life in a road accident.